embEDUx/documentation/src/troubleshooting/local-testing.md

         Cloning into 'linux'...
         ...

-Any errors that occur during the build process should be fixed before you push the build script or any modifications on configuration files upstream!
+**Important**: Any errors that occur during the build process should be fixed before you push the build script or any modifications on configuration files upstream!
 If you build script runs locally, it should also run on the buildserver.
 Please test the script locally, and confirm it works, before you contact an Administrator for further guidance..